Core utilities

 The default constructor generates values from 0 to 1.
 The second generates

-values from zero to range; in this case range may be negative.
-The third
+values between zero and range (which may be negative).
+The third generates

 If the range is degenerate (the bounds are equal), the call operator will always return a value equal to the bounds.
 If the bounds differ by only one bit in the last place, with no values between them, it will return one of the bounds at random.
 Otherwise, it will never return a value exactly equal to either of the bounds.